 - Literally: Hides the head but does not cover the tail;

-- Meaning: You solve the problems partially.
-There's no escaping a lie;
+- Meaning: You solve problems partially.
+There is no way to escape in a lie;

 花よりだんご